-A loan is a sum of money that one or more individuals, and/or companies borrow from banks and other financial institutions so as to cater for unplanned and planned events.
+A loan is a sum of money that one or more individuals or companies borrow from banks or other financial institutions so as to financially manage planned or unplanned events.
 In doing so, the borrower incurs a debt, which he has to pay back with interest and within a given period of time.

 The recipient and the lender must agree on the terms of the loan before any money changes hands.
 In some cases, the lender requires the borrower to offer an asset up for collateral, which will be outlined in the loan document.
-A common loan for American households is a mortgage, which is taken to cater to the purchase of a property.
+A common loan for American households is a mortgage, which is taken for the purchase of a property.

 Loans can be given by individuals, corporations, and governments.
 The main idea behind taking out one is to get funds to grow one’s overall money supply.
-The interests and fees serve as sources of revenue for the lender.
+The interest and fees serve as sources of revenue for the lender.

 Loans can be classified further into secured and unsecured, open-end and closed-end, and conventional types.

 A secured loan is one that is backed by some form of collateral.
 For instance, most financial institutions require borrowers to present their title deeds or other documents that show ownership of an asset, until they repay the loans in full.
 Other assets that can be put up as collateral are stocks, bonds, and personal property.
 Most people apply for secured loans when they want to borrow large sums of money.
-Since lenders are not willing to lend large amounts of money, they hold the recipients’ assets as a form of guarantee.
+Since lenders are not typically willing to lend large amounts of money without collateral, they hold the recipients’ assets as a form of guarantee.

 Some common attributes of secured loans include low interest rates, strict borrowing limits, and long repayment periods.
 Examples of secured borrowings are a mortgage, boat loan, and auto loan.